Henare Tomoana: Political activism and repudiation movement

-The rapid sale of Māori land in the Hawke's Bay Region led to the emergence of "the Hawke's Bay repudiation movement."
+The rapid sale of Māori land in Hawke's Bay led to the emergence of "the Hawke's Bay repudiation movement".
 The movement was an attempt to dispute the legitimacy of past land sales that, even at the time, had been criticised as unscrupulous.
 At a meeting at Pakowhai in July 1872 Tomoana proposed that all land grievances should be taken to Wellington to be heard in the Native Land Court, while Karaitiana Takamoana called for a commission of inquiry.

 A commission of inquiry was appointed, but it was considered by Māori to be a great disappointment.
 Many claims were not heard, no action was or could be taken, and the commission found that mortgages and the acquisition of tribal property through pressure on indebted grantees were legitimate actions.
 From April 1873 Tomoana was fully committed to repudiation.
 The movement's aims were to create a petition demanding a new commission with greater powers, and to work for a change of government.
-The Auckland lawyer John Sheehan was a supporter of the repudiation movement and criticised many of the past land sales in the region as "iniquitous."
+The Auckland lawyer John Sheehan was a supporter of the repudiation movement and criticised many of the past land sales in the region as "iniquitous".

 Tomoana's greatest contribution to repudiation was to set up, publish and edit a Māori newspaper called Te Wananga, at Pakowhai.
 The first issue emerged on 5 August 1874, and it continued, usually weekly, until December 1878.
 From sometime in 1875 it was edited by John White.
 The first few numbers, published in Māori only, contained Tomoana's explanations of the paper's purpose.
 It was hoped to educate its readers about European business practices, and provide contact between Māori and European concepts.
 The paper discussed land selling and leasing, mortgages, reserves and Crown grants.
 Controversial land cases were reported, many of which concerned Tomoana.

 In June 1876 a meeting of chiefs was held at Pakowhai, and Tomoana was its host.
 The meeting expressed loyalty to the Queen, but called for unification of the tribes, yearly meetings of chiefs, an increase in Māori members of Parliament, and the reform of Māori land law.
 Tomoana repeated his 1872 support for the continuance of the Native Land Court, and suggested that fuller use be made of existing protective clauses in Māori land law, saying that Parliament was unlikely to accept new proposals.
 He was supported by Karaitiana Takamoana and Henare Matua, and advised by John Sheehan, who was soon to become the native minister in government.